youngcet/payfast/README.md

   - `m_payment_id`

 ### `onsiteActivationScriptUrl`:
-  The PayFast URL used for onsite payment activation.
+  The html file URL used for onsite payment activation.

 ### `onPaymentCompleted`:
   A callback function to handle payment completion.